We have to take our hats off to the teachers.

 If those stints of homeschooling in the depths of the pandemic taught us anything, it's that keeping a classroom in check is not an easy job.

-As parents across Ireland dust off the trick-or-treat bags and put final touches on Halloween costumes ahead of tonight, the nation's teachers are taking a well deserved break.
-It's taking a lot of intense positive energy, but we're finding a way to be happy for them.
+As parents across Ireland frantically buy up the remainder of the Easter eggs on supermarket shelves across the country and decide whether or not the Easter bunny has a place in modern society, the nation’s teachers are taking a well deserved break.
+It’s taking a lot of intense positive energy, but we’re finding a way to be happy for them.

-If you find yourself in Dublin looking for something to do this mid-term week, we've got you covered with everything from active hikes to chilled out coffee mornings.
+If you find yourself in Dublin looking for something to do over the next week or two, we’ve got you covered with everything from active hikes to chilled out coffee mornings.
 Treat yo self.

 10. A scenic hike